 Students obtain real world experience through the annual American Advertising Federation's National Student Advertising Competition.
 Students research a product's strengths and potential buying audience.
 By joining the University of Memphis AdFed club, students interact with professionals from Memphis advertising agencies and network with advertising pros throughout the country.

 National Association of Black Journalists

 The NABJ is an organization of journalists, students and media-related professionals.
 It seeks to provide opportunities for black journalists in both the professional and student ranks and raises awareness about the importance of fairness in the workplace.

 Public Relations Student Society of America

-PRSSA is the foremost organization for students interested in public relations.
+PRSSA is the foremost organization for students interested in public relations and communiciations.
 Students are connected to more than 21,000 professionals.
 It advocated rigorous academic standards for public relations education, the high ethical principles and diversity in the profession.
 PRSSA is made up of more than 111,000 students and advisers organized into more than 300 chapters.